 Make sure your pictures are quality.
-There are many free resources available to make your pictures look crisp and easy on the eye such as, VSCOcam and Prime.
+There are many free resources available to make your pictures look crisp and clean, such as VSCOcam and Prime.

-Don’t try to get famous though.
-You want to keep it personal, don’t over hashtag.
+However, don't waste those 140 characters on things that are controversial or irrelevant to your supporters.
+You want to keep it personal, but remember who your audience is.
 Maybe even make a separate account for your missions work.